-Efficacy and effectiveness of hand hygiene-related practices used community settings for removal of organisms from hands: A systematic review
+Efficacy and effectiveness of hand hygiene-related practices used in community settings for removal of organisms from hands: a systematic review

-This systematic review collected and synthesized evidence on the efficacy and effectiveness of commonly used hand hygiene methods for removing or inactivating pathogens on hands in community settings.
+This systematic review collected and synthesised evidence on the efficacy and effectiveness of commonly used hand hygiene materials and methods for removing or inactivating pathogens on hands in community settings.
 The evidence was generated to support the development of the WHO Guidelines for Hand Hygiene in Community Settings.

 Methods

-We searched PubMed, Web of Science, EMBASE, CINAHL, Global Health, Cochrane Library, Global Index Medicus, Scopus, PAIS Index, WHO IRIS, UN Digital Library and World Bank eLibrary, and consulted experts.
-Eligible studies included laboratory and field studies that measured reduction in organisms on hands after washing with hand hygiene products intended for use in community settings; healthcare settings were excluded.
+We searched PubMed, Web of Science, EMBASE, CINAHL, Global Health, Cochrane Library, Global Index Medicus, Scopus, PAIS Index, WHO IRIS, UN Digital Library and World Bank eLibrary, and consulted experts in March 2023 for studies published between 1 January 1980 and 29 March 2023.
+Eligible studies included laboratory and field studies measuring reduction in organisms on hands after washing as intended in community settings; healthcare settings were excluded.
 Two reviewers independently extracted data from each study; risk of bias was assessed using the Mixed Method Appraisal Tool and a laboratory-based quality assessment tool.
-Summary results in terms of log reduction in organisms on hands were calculated for categories with five or more data points from two or more studies.
+Summary results in terms of log 10 reduction in organisms on hands were calculated for categories with five or more data points from two or more studies.

 Results